If you or a loved one are struggling, we can help. Request a call today.

 Saliva Test

-Saliva tests offer a moderate detection window for Adderall, typically ranging from 20 to 50 hours after ingestion.
-This method is less common but is occasionally used in roadside testing or scenarios where non-invasive, quick results are needed.
+Saliva tests can detect Adderall for about 20 to 50 hours after use.
+This method is not as common but may be used for roadside testing or in situations where quick, non-invasive results are needed.

-Detection times can vary based on factors such as the individual’s oral hygiene, saliva production, and the amount of drug used.
+Detection times can vary based on a person’s oral hygiene, how much saliva they produce, and the amount of the drug used.

 Hair

-Hair follicle tests provide the longest window of time to detect Adderall, with the drug potentially remaining detectable for up to 90 days after use.
-Hair tests are often used in situations where long-term drug use needs to be assessed, as they can provide a historical record of drug intake.
+Hair follicle tests offer the longest detection window for Adderall, sometimes finding the drug up to 90 days after use.
+These hair tests are often used to check for long-term drug use, as they can show a historical record of a person’s intake.

-However, the accuracy of hair tests can be influenced by factors like hair color, texture, and the potential for external contamination, making them less commonly used compared to other methods.
+However, the accuracy of hair tests can be affected by factors like hair color, texture, and outside contaminants, so they are not as common as other methods.

 Adderall can remain detectable in a hair sample for up to 90 days